Visit our Re-post guidelines

 Diets rich in fruits and vegetables have been reported to be inversely associated with colorectal cancer risk.
 And in a lab, black raspberry has been shown to have antiproliferative effects on colon cancer cells.

-A recent study in Cancer Prevention Research looked at the effects of black raspberry in 28 colorectal cancer patients.
+A study in Cancer Prevention Research looked at the effects of black raspberry in 28 colorectal cancer patients.
 Researchers gave the patients 20 grams of freeze-dried black raspberry powder mixed in water three times a day for one to nine weeks.
 Then they examined plasma and urine samples for changes.
 The results suggested that black raspberry operates in several beneficial ways to help colorectal cancer patients including by altering amino acid metabolism, energy, and lipid metabolism.

 How To Tell You're Getting Real Black Raspberries